mctinker/Map-Tasker/README.md

     `-h` for help.

-    `-android_ipaddr` TCP/IP address of the Android device from which to fetch the backup file.<sup>2</sup>
+    `-android_ipaddr` TCP/IP address of the Android device from which to fetch the backup file (see Note 2).
-    Example: 192.168.0.210

     `-android_port` the port number of the Android device from which to fetch the backup file.
     Example: 1821